qinqiyao/bios-611-project/README.md

 ### Using Makefile to generate all the stuff

-We can use the following command to clean the previous data.
+We can use the following command to clean the previous data and files.

 ```
 make clean